PeterCullenBurbery/national-geographic-kids/README.md

 ## 🔍 Description

-This archive preserves a set of monthly and bimonthly issues from the years 2009 and 2010.
+This archive preserves a set of monthly and bimonthly issues from the years 2009 to 2011.
 It includes:

 - Single-month issues (e.g. April 2009)
 - Bimonthly issues (e.g. December 2009–January 2010, June–July 2009)

 These are collected for educational, archival, and preservation purposes.

+⚠️ Some PDFs may not be fully formed or complete.
+If an issue is under ~15 MB, it may be malformed.
+For example, April 2010 is known to be missing page 6.

 This archive is maintained for educational, research, and preservation purposes.